nats-io/nats-architecture-and-design/adr/ADR-31.md

 When requests are made against servers that do not support `batch` the first response will be received and nothing will follow.
 Old servers can be detected by the absence of the `Nats-Num-Pending` header in the first reply.

 There are 4 viable API calls for a batch.
-All require a batch amount greater than 0 and a subject which may include a wildcard.
+Each requires a batch amount and a subject which may include a wildcard.
-They also require a start sequence -or- a start time.

-There is a server issue under consideration requesting that if neither start sequence nor a start time is supplied that it defaults to start sequence of 1.
-For now the client can optionally provide the 2 additional calls which provide the start sequence of 1 for the user.
+If `batch` is omitted or set to `0`, the request is treated as a non-batch single-message Get: the server returns exactly one matching message and does not emit an EOB sentinel or `Nats-Num-Pending`.
+Use `batch >= 1` to opt into batched behavior.

+A start sequence (`seq`) or a start time (`start_time`) may be supplied to bound the batch from below.
+If neither is supplied the server defaults to `seq: 1` — equivalent to "from the start of the stream".
+Clients may rely on this default; supplying `seq: 1` explicitly is a no-op equivalent.
+If both `seq` and `start_time` are supplied, behavior is implementation-defined and clients should pick one.

 1. get up to batch number of messages where the message sequence is >= 1 and for the specified subject
     * API: `batch: number, subject: string`